 Protecting the Legal and Civil Rights of Students with Disabilities

 Why this issue is critical

 The Supreme Court's Schaffer v.
-Weast decision harms7.1 million children with disabilities and their families.
+Weast (2005) decision harms 6.4 million children with disabilities and their families.
 Placing the burden of proof on parents risks inviting school districts to ignore or undermine rights and deprive children of a free appropriate public education (FAPE).

 Many parents have difficulty navigating the IDEA maze from identification and evaluation of their children through hearings and court actions.
 If and when they ask for a hearing, the burden of proof should be placed on school districts.
 This requires school districts to do nothing more than prove to an impartial officer that the IEP or placement they propose for a child meets the minimal standards of appropriateness imposed by the IDEA instead of requiring the parents to prove the negative, that the school district's proposal is not appropriate.
 Placing the burden of proof on the school district furthers the IDEA's stated purposes — ensuring that children receive the educational services required by law and that parents' rights are protected.
 20 U.S.C. § 1400(d).

 The fact is that very few parents even request due process hearings, and there are only 5 due process hearings per 10,000 special education students.
 See GAO Report 03-897 "Numbers of Formal Disputes are Generally Low and States are Using Mediation and Other Strategies to Resolve Conflicts” (2003).
 Indeed, a 2003 Department of Education study found that 94% of districts had no disputes go to a hearing.
 Only 0.3% of total spending on special education in 2000 was for mediation, due process hearings, and court cases.
 150 CONGRESSIONAL RECORD S.5351 (May 12, 2004) (statement of Senator Kennedy).